 Always wash hands thoroughly and disinfect equipment (whirlpools, electrotherapeutic devices, treatment tables, and so forth) to help prevent the spread of infection.
 Employ universal precautions or isolation procedures as indicated for specific patients.

 Because of the risk of arrhythmias and abnormal BP responses, use caution during aerobic exercise and other forms of therapeutic exercise.
-Assess exercise tolerance frequently (BP, heart rate, fatigue levels), and terminate exercise immediately if any untoward responses occur ...
+Assess exercise tolerance frequently (BP, heart rate, fatigue levels), and terminate ...